snigdha-rani345/SOC-Analyst-Portfolio/projects/01-phishing-account-compromise/splunk/investigation-queries.md

 ## Event Details

-- Timestamp:
+- Timestamp: Multiple events returned; review chronologically
-- Event Type:
+- Event Type: Email and authentication-related events
-- Username:
+- Username: Visible in the returned event data
-- Source IP:
+- Source IP: Authentication events contain source IP information
-- Authentication Status:
+- Authentication Status: Authentication activity is present in the results
-- Location:
+- Location: Available in the authentication event data
-- URL / Rule:
+- URL / Rule: Phishing-related email and authentication indicators are present
-- Other Relevant Information:
+- Other Relevant Information: The results establish the initial timeline for the investigation, including the phishing email and subsequent account activity.

 ## Analyst Analysis

-This query provides the initial timeline of events associated with the case.
+The query returns the available events associated with the PHISH-001 investigation in chronological order.

-The returned events should be reviewed chronologically to identify activity that may be related to the phishing incident.
+The results show phishing-related email activity followed by authentication events.
+These events provide the initial timeline needed to correlate the suspected phishing email with subsequent account activity.

+The authentication events should be examined further for the affected user, source IP address, location, and authentication status to determine whether the activity is suspicious.

 ---